 - Self-help programmes: The best known of these is the 12 step programme used by groups like Alcoholics Anonymous.
 The 12 step programme may not suit all people - however, there are other self-help programmes available.

-- Mindfulness Based Relapse Prevention: This is a meditation-based approach that helps you become more aware of the habits of thinking that can lead into addictive behaviour.
-Breathing Space runs MBRP courses.
+- Mindfulness Based Addiction Recovery: This is a meditation-based approach that helps you become more aware of the habits of thinking that can lead into addictive behaviour.
+Breathing Space runs MBAR courses.
 Book now

 - Counselling and psychotherapy: The key to recovery can be getting in touch with feelings and being able to 'hold' them without the need to turn to the addictive behaviour for support.
 This means coming to terms with the past and finding new ways of thinking and moving forward.
 Many people find that a good way to do this is by talking to a trained professional.
 There are two broad categories of professionals you can go to: